 The Endowment’s Policy Portfolio describes Princo’s long-term, steady-state asset allocation targets in “normal” market conditions, and a range of weightings within which exposures can be adjusted in response to mid-term opportunities arising from significant market disequilibria or to other unusual circumstances.
 The figure below depicts the Policy Portfolio targets.

-Clearly evident in the chart is Princo‘s bias towards equities—95% of the portfolio is allocated towards them.
-Also striking is the relatively small portion (10%) of the portfolio dedicated to U.S. Equities.
-Large portions of the portfolio are allocated to other high-return categories, such as international, hedged, and private investments.
-Independent Return, Private Equity, and Real Assets merit further description.
-Independent Return consists of a set of investment vehicles—colloquially known as hedge funds—that seek high absolute returns which are typically independent of broad market trends.
-This asset class includes managers that, in addition to investing “long,” will sell “short,” in attempts to exploit opportunities in over-valued, as well as under-valued, assets.
-Private Equity encompasses investments in private companies, ranging from startup-stage to mature buyouts, while Real Assets includes investments related to real estate and natural resources.
-One compelling characteristic of both Private Equity and Real Assets is the possibility of increasing the value of underlying assets through operational and structural improvements.
+Clearly evident in the chart is Princo’s bias towards equities—92% of the portfolio is allocated towards them.
+Also striking is the relatively small portion allocated to U.S. equities.
+Only 12% of the portfolio is dedicated to the Developed Markets category, with approximately 60% of the category targeted to U.S. equities.
+Large portions of the portfolio are allocated to other high-return categories.
+Independent Return, Private Equity, and Real Assets bear further description.
+Independent Return is broadly defined as consisting of investment vehicles that seek high absolute returns that are independent of broad market trends.
+One distinguishing characteristic of managers in this category is that many attempt to exploit opportunities in overvalued assets, via “short” positions that would benefit from price declines, as well as pursue more conventional “long” positions that represent bets on price appreciation.
+Also included in the category are managers that focus on event-driven investments, such as those in companies going through mergers, acquisitions, or bankruptcy reorganizations.
+Private Equity and Real Assets include investments in private companies, venture capital, real estate, and natural resources.
+These areas can offer highly attractive opportunities for skilled, patient investors.
+One compelling feature of these categories is the possibility of increasing the value of underlying assets through operational and structural improvements.

-Princo diversifies into non-traditional asset categories for a number of reasons, the most important of which is that it seeks return premia, in both risk-adjusted and absolute terms.
-Compared to the U.S. stock market, each of the non-traditional categories offers the potential to improve the Endowment’s expected long-term return.
-The Endowment also has competitive advantages in each of these areas that make superior returns particularly likely.
+Princo diversifies into non-traditional asset categories for several reasons.
+Most importantly, we seek a return premium.
+Compared to the U.S. stock market, each of these areas offers the potential to improve the Endowment’s expected long-term, compound returns.
+In each of these arenas, Princeton has competitive advantages that make superior returns particularly likely.
 A broader opportunity set means that the portfolio should be capable of producing high returns more often and in a greater variety of environments.
-Finally, the multi-asset class approach offers a diversification benefit that helps control risk and volatility.
+Finally, the multi-asset class approach offers diversification benefits that help control risk.